 The cross was on Mr. C’s mother, Marie’s, casket.
 Marie died at 41, when Mr. C was just 22 years old not soon after he returned from Vietnam.
 His draft during Vietnam was very stressful for her, her only child.

 Going to the left of the bed is my side table, a rustic old bench, found at a garage sale.
 Two rose patterned lamps were found at GW for $3.99 each.
-I love the metal base on it, and covered the shade with a lace runner for added cottage charm.
-Pink hyacinth’s in a enamel coffee pot which fill the room with wonderful fragrance.
+I love the metal base on it and covered the shade with a lace runner for added cottage charm.
+Pink hyacinth’s in an enamel coffee pot which fills the room with wonderful fragrance.
 The lace curtain is from Savers, $2.

 The Lefton rose lantern was found at a garage sale for $3, there was no thinking, I grabbed that baby up.
 The cottage creamer was found for 99¢ from GW.
 A tiny flower tucked inside.
 It’s just starting to bloom.

 So love the wicker stacking tables..I found the larger piece a month ago, and while on the vintage shop hop, I found the smaller one.
 Not until I saw it did I realize the table I bought was part of a stacking set.

 The small door leads to an attic that is on both sides of our bedroom…much needed storage space even if we have to crawl in.
 We get our knee pads out!

 The vintage chair was $9, and another needlepoint flower pillow.

 I was able to slip in a vintage ladder behind the chair to hang some of my vintage linens.
 The chair cover is old and ragged, but it is a comfortable chair.
 I like that it shows its age, shouldn’t we all?

 On the other side of the door is our fireplace..